 One can turn the relation between $m_h$ and $m_i$ around.
 Then corrections to cross sections that are probed through a measurement exploiting a propagating SM state (that goes on-shell) scale as \bea \frac{\sigma_{SM + i}}{\sigma_{SM}}\simeq \frac{1}{16 \, \pi^2}\, \left(\frac{N_i^2 \, |\kappa_i|^2 \kappa'}{g_{SM} \, \lambda} \right) + \cdots \eea Here we have introduced another coupling between the new physics state and the SM ($\kappa'$) and Taylor expanded out the non-analytic structure of the tree level propagating state $i$.
 The non-analytic structure of the propagating SM state is essentially unchanged in this limit and cancels out in the ratio. $g_{SM}$ corresponds to a generic SM coupling.
 This result argues that $\sim \%$ level deviations in Higgs properties can occur in scenarios that avoid parameter tuning.
 This estimate is subject to the following qualifications: \begin{itemize} \item{Differences between coupling constants can lead to further enhancements/suppressions.} \item{This estimate implicitly assumed one local contact operator was introduced (at tree level) interfering with the SM.
-It has been proven \cite{Jiang:2016czg} that when considering tree level effects\footnote{Subject to the conditions that a flavour symmetry is not explicitly broken and the mass scales of the heavy UV states have a dynamical origin.} multiple operators are always present if the UV scales have a dynamical origin.} \item{If the state $i$ does not lead to any corrections to $\sigma_{SM + i}$ at tree level, then a further $\sim 1/16 \pi^2$ suppression occurs.
+It has been proven \cite{Jiang:2016czg} that when considering tree level effects, subject to the condition that a flavour symmetry is not explicitly broken and the UV scales have a dynamical origin, multiple operators are always present.} \item{If the state $i$ does not lead to any corrections to $\sigma_{SM + i}$ at tree level, then a further $\sim 1/16 \pi^2$ suppression occurs.
 On the other hand, when considering one loop effects, the multiplicity of operators present is generically very large due to one loop mixing, see Section \ref{onelooprunning} for more detail.\footnote{In some exceptional cases, $\mathcal{L}_6$ operators do not mix.
 This can be understood at an operator level using operator weights and related helicity and unitarity arguments \cite{Jenkins:2013sda,Alonso:2014rga,Cheung:2015aba}.}} \end{itemize} This rough and schematic understanding is nevertheless validated in exact calculations in some popular new physics models, see Refs.~\cite{Gupta:2012mi,Dawson:2013bba,deFlorian:2016spz} for more discussion.